 - Student test in a familiar location with familiar staff.

 By giving all students access to this globally recognized college admission test, the program creates a college-going culture in schools.
 SAT School Day lets students use College Board programs for college access, including college application fee waivers and Student Search Service®.

 PSAT 10 for Sophomores

-Beginning in the 2016-17 school year, the PSAT 10 will be offered to all 10th graders in the spring, at no cost.
-The citywide test administration window is March 12−23, 2018.
+The PSAT 10 is offered to all 10th graders in the spring, at no cost.

 Like SAT School Day, offering all students the PSAT 10 creates a college-going culture and expands college access by: